Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/custom-boot-display.md

 !!!
 Note
     **This procedure must be repeated after restoring the printer to factory settings.**

-!!!
-Note
-    This feature is not available for KE Series.

 ## Install Custom Boot Display
 <hr>